chaminda204/cpm-go/readme.txt

 1) Copy the .box file from the USB key to a directory on your hard drive (assuming C:\openmrs for the remainder of this read me).

 2) Install VirtualBox and Vagrant (using the installers in the Windows and MacOS directories on the USB key).
+Don't download the latest VirtualBox - it doesn't work - use the provided 4.2.12.

 3) Open up a command prompt and run: cd c:\openmrs